bikash001/CricketSummary/README.md

 # CricketSummary
-A classical NLP system to summariza a cricket match.
+A classical NLP system to summarize a cricket match.